See Last Minute Notes on all subjects here.

 Layers and their uses –

-- Ring Topology: In this topology, it forms a ring connecting a devices with its exactly two neighbouring devices.
+In this topology, it forms a ring connecting a devices with its exactly two neighboring devices.

 - Simplex Mode: the communication is unidirectional, as on a one-way street.Only one of the two devices on a link can transmit, the other can only receive.